 - Abide by the APPIC Match Policies.

-- Intern applicants can request a registration packet for the National Match System either through the National Matching Service's webpage or by calling them at (716) 282-4013
+- Notify intern applicants that they can request a registration packet for the National Match System either through the National Matching Service's webpage or by calling them at (716) 282-4013

 - Send a copy of the APPIC policies to applicants who request them